How to: install Nexcell lithium battery

 - Plug the orange service plug back in and make sure you not only turn the handle 90 degrees, but also push and click the handle in place.
 Next, connect the 12v battery (Warning: car alarm may sound, prepare to disarm).

 - Before installing all bolts and panels back into the vehicle, test start the car to insure there are no error codes.
+(P0A80 error code require you to drive 100 miles to reset)

 - Turn off the car and install all bolts and panels back in place in the reversed order as removed.